ysig/GraKeL/doc/index.rst

 Welcome to grakel documentation!
 ============================================

-A graph-kernel module useful for classification problems of structured data
+A graph-kernel module useful for classification problems of structured data.

     .. toctree::
        :maxdepth: 2